 In Fig. 8, we show far-field radiation pattern of all the optimised reflectarrays for scanned beam between $\theta = \pm 70^{\circ}$.
 It is seen that it is indeed possible to scan within this range, albeit significant scan loss at the higher scanning angles, as expected.

-All the simulations presented in this paper were carried out on an Intel(R) Core(TM) i9-12900F 2.4 GHz computer and the time to complete one optimisation for a certain scan angle requires only approximately two minutes, meaning that the design of all the 15 beams took half a hour.
+The time to complete one optimisation for a certain scan angle requires only approximately two minutes, meaning that the design of all the 15 beams took half a hour.
+For more information about the design approach, the reader is referred to [10].